TonGarcia/aind-planning-cargo/heuristic_analysis.md

 | astar                  |    4853    |     57     |    224    |      6      | 0.030243444000007003 |
 | h_levelsum             |     11     |     13     |     50    |      6      | 0.5513160230002541   |
 | h_ignore_preconditions |     41     |     43     |    170    |      6      | 0.030549671000699163 |
+For the Problem1, about the time to take a decision, the A* was the best algorithm, but about the less expansion metric the best algorithm was the levelsum.
+Selecting a "middle term", the best was the ignore_predictions, that found the solution using a bit more time than the A* and expanding a bit more, comparing to levelsum.

 ### Problem 2 Table
 | Tables                 | Expansions | Goal Tests | New Nodes | Plan Length | Spent Time (seconds) |